nebula-contrib/nebula-carina/README.md

 # nebula-carina

-Nebula Carina is a **Pydantic** based **Fastapi** friendly **ORM** framework for graph database **Nebula Graph**.
+Nebula Carina is a **Pydantic** based **ORM** framework for graph database **Nebula Graph**.

 This project is designed to provide an easy-to-use orm package for the Nebula Graph database for Python development, especially web application development.

 Nebula Graph is a powerful graph database, the only graph database solution in the world that can accommodate hundreds of billions of vertices and trillions of edges and provide millisecond-level query latency.

 The goals of this project include providing an object-oriented description of the database structure, concise Query statements, and JSONizable results.
-In particular, I used the pydantic library with the expectation that this library can be used in conjunction with the fastapi framework.
+In particular, I used the pydantic library with the expectation that this library can be used in conjunction with any modern python web framework.

 This project is based on the official package nebula-python https://github.com/vesoft-inc/nebula-python.